cloudposse/build-harness/README.md

 -->

-This `build-harness` is a collection of Makefiles to facilitate building Golang projects, Dockerfiles, Helm charts, and more.
+This `build-harness` is a collection of Makefiles to facilitate building READMEs, Golang projects, Dockerfiles, Helm charts, and more.
 It's designed to work with CI/CD systems such as GitHub Actions.

 ## Screenshots